Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Numerical experiments

-In this section, we showcase the performances of Algorithm~\ref{algo:approx} on various data sets.
-More precisely, we evaluate the running times and approximation errors of our approximation scheme on both synthetic and real data sets, and we measure the empirical dependencies on the number of simplices, on the number of lines that are used, and on the dimension $n$.
-We also compare our approach to $\RIVET$ when $n=2$.
-All experiments were done on a laptop with AMD Ryzen 4800 CPU.
-Our code is publicly available at \url{https://gitlab.inria.fr/dloiseau/multipers}, and is implemented in \CC, with Python interface.
+In this section, we showcase the performances of \MMA{}.
+More precisely, we empirically study how the output quality and running time depend on the precision $\delta$ and the number of lines $|L|$.
+Then, we compare the running times of \MMA{} with those of \RIVET~\cite{lesnickInteractiveVisualization2D2015} and the elder-rule staircode (ERS)~\cite{caiElderRuleStaircodesAugmentedMetric2021}, which are our closest competitors in terms of producing visual and interpretable descriptors of persistence modules.
+Finally, we investigate how running time is affected by the number of filtrations.
+All experiments were done on a laptop with AMD Ryzen 4800 CPU and 16GB of RAM.
+Our code is part of the \texttt{multipers} library \cite{loiseauxMultipersMultiparameterPersistence2024} and is publicly available at \url{https://github.com/DavidLapous/multipers}.